upsatish/AWSConsoleNavigator/CONTRIBUTING.md

 ## TODO

 - [ ] Add unit test for getNewURL functions
+- [ ] Move build pipeline to GitHub actions
 - [ ] Currently developed and tested on Google Chrome - port and test to Firefox
-- [ ] Search for all TODOs in the project and complete
+- [ ] Search for all TODOs in the project and code and complete
-- [ ] For an unsupported resource, navigate to an unsupported resource or contributing page
+- [ ] For an unsupported resource, navigate to contributing page if new tab, do not do for existing tab
 - [ ] Update README Navigate by ARN section to a table with service and resource type
 - [ ] Run ESLint on source code
 - [ ] Add images to README
 - [ ] Add JSDoc
-- [ ] Organize code and docs by categories - compute, networks, storage, database, etc.
+- [ ] Organize code and docs by categories - compute, networks, storage, database, etc. Currently is arbitrary
 - [ ] Add automated tests to build pipeline
 - [ ] Add international language support / translation
 - [ ] Fix VSCode snippets
 - [ ] Fix RDS cluster ARN substring map
-- [ ] Add EC2 snapshot ARN navigation
+- [ ] Any fix for EC2 snapshot ARN navigation?
+Currently defaults to snapshots "Owned by me"
 - [ ] Add more supported resources